adrianfuro/tailwind-nextjs-starter-blog/data/blog/single-event-upsets.md

 ---

+## How does it happen?

+---

 ## Incidents

-There are recorded incidents where **SEE's** affected the normal functioning of Microchips that lead to weird and unexpected glitches of software.
+There are recorded incidents where **SEE's** affected the normal functioning of Microchips that led to weird and unexpected glitches of software.
 One of the incidents was actually very close to a disaster due to these types of cosmic influences.

 ### 2003 Schaerbeek Elections